aastha-9798/CleanConnect/README.md

 The geolocation enables users to view cleanliness drives organised near them, I.e. in their locality or nearby.
 This feature is to be added in the “Home” tab as “Community Feed”.
 ## Tech Stack
--Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
--Backend: Python (Flask/Django)
+- Backend: Python (Flask/Django)
--Database: MySQL / PostgreSQL
+- Database: MySQL / PostgreSQL
--Computer Vision: OpenCV with Python for waste image classification (dry vs wet waste) -Cloud & Storage: Firebase or AWS for authentication, real-time notifications, and image storage.
+- Computer Vision: OpenCV with Python for waste image classification (dry vs wet waste)
+- Cloud & Storage: Firebase or AWS for authentication, real-time notifications, and image storage.